nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/seedu/address/logic/Logic.java)

-1. `Logic` uses the `Parser` class to parse the user command.
+1. `Logic` uses the `Parser` class to process the input provided by the user.
-2. This results in a `Command` object which is executed by the `LogicManager`.
+2. This creates a `Command` object according to the command word input (eg. `add` will cause the AddCommand to create an AddCommand object).
+3. This is then executed by the `LogicManager`, which will process the command accordingly.
-3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
+4. The command execution will interact with the `Model` component (eg. adding a task), to create a new task.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+4. The result of the command execution is encapsulated as a `CommandResult` object which will be handed back to the `Ui` component and display the relevant results to the user.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
 <img src="images/DeletePersonSdForLogic.png" width="800"><br>
 _Figure 2.3.1 : Interactions Inside the Logic Component for the `delete 1` Command_

 In this diagram, the `Logic Manager` receives an event to delete the task at index 1 and parses into a `DeleteCommand` that communicates with the Model to perform the deletion.
-The result is pass back to the `UI` component through `CommandResult`.
+The result is passed back to the `UI` component through `CommandResult`.

 ### 2.4.
 Model component